G.I. Joe: Renegades

 G.I.
 Joe: Renegades is an American animated television series based on the G.I.
 Joe toy franchise.
 The series aired on The Hub from November 26, 2010, to July 23, 2011.

-The series was available for instant streaming through Netflix from April 5, 2012, up until February 2015.
+The series was previously available to stream on Netflix from April 5, 2012, to February 2015, as streaming rights to the show, along with other Hasbro Studios shows were transferred to advertiser-supported video-on-demand service Tubi TV, which launched in April 2014 and it is currently available for streaming online on Amazon Prime Video, Plex, The Roku Channel, Tubi and YouTube (via the G.I.
+Joe channel).
 DVD and Blu-ray releases by Shout!
 Factory came out in 2013.

 Plot

 A small group of US military personnel are forced to become fugitives, after uncovering suspicious activity at a Cobra Industries pharmaceutical facility.
 Now branded as renegades by the media for terrorist crimes that they did not commit and pursued by the military as well as Cobra mercenaries, they must use their specialized military skills to prove their innocence and to expose the true face of Cobra Industries and its mysterious leader, Adam DeCobray.

 (According to the recent "Hub Exclusive" TV broadcast promoting this series and Transformers: Prime, homages to The A-Team are used in the background of this incarnation of the characters.
 Most notable is that Roadblock is stated to parallel B.A.
 Baracus in size and mechanical aptitude, and Flint is a Lieutenant, rather than a warrant officer and is specifically the officer assigned to arrest the "Renegades", akin to Colonel Lynch of the A-Team series.
 Also, Lady Jaye is sympathetic to her longtime friend Duke and provides covert support for him and the Renegades, much like Captain Charissa Sosa in the A-Team film and Amy Allen in the 1980s TV series.)